stsaz/ffbase/README.md

 ## License

-This code is absolutely free.
+ffbase is in the public-domain.

 ## History